fmetivier/OpenPattern/docs/source/Tutorial.rst

 Bodice
 ~~~~~~

-The following script shows the principle of using the library
+The following script shows how to draw a Basic Bodice.
-OpenPattern taking the example of a Body.
 We will draw and
-save a pattern for a woman's bodysuit without darts in 36 (size
+save a pattern for a woman's bodice without darts in 36 (French size)
-French) according to Gilewska's method.
+according to Gilewska's method.

 .. code:: python